-Every month all entries are featured in an album on our Facebook page where competition votes (‘Likes/Loves’) are counted.
-In addition to the top 10 most popular images on Facebook, we have a panel of judges made up of 5 Professional Photographers, our Sponsors, and 5 Dog Owners.
+In addition to the top 10 most popular images voted for by the Public, we have a panel of judges made up of 5 Professional Photographers, our Sponsors, and 5 Dog Owners.

-The image with the most Facebook ‘Likes/Loves’ receives 10 points, the 10th most popular image receives 1 point.
+The image with the most Public Votes receives 10 points, the 10th most popular image receives 1 point.
 This is repeated with the result from our 5 ‘Dog Owner’ judges, ‘Sponsors’ and our 5 ‘Professional Photographer’ judges.

 The scores are then collated and marked out of a total score of 40 points.
-The top 5 dogs with the most points each will receive a £25 Pets at Home voucher and entry into our SuperDog of the Year competition to win £2000!
+One winner will receive a £100 Pets at Home voucher and entry into our SuperDog of the Year competition to win £1000!

 Born in Lincolnshire, mature in years but young at heart.
 I studied for my BEd in PE and Geography and Environmental studies in Sheffield.
 I’m now a PE teacher, and after a long day there’s nothing better than the joyous greeting I receive from Molly the Lharkipoo, when I get home.

 I grew up on a small farm, so I have always had a family dog.
 They are loyal in their unconditional love, great entertainers and help you to socialise and meet all the local dog walkers.
 When I am not walking Molly, I often find myself playing golf.
 I love most sports, being outside and enjoy good company and wine.